ashleylord8/STTtraining/README.md

 ### Get the Intent Examples from Workspace
 1. Navigate to the corect directory by using the following command within the terminal:

   ```bash
   cd ./STTtraining
   ```

 2. Then run `getExamples.js`:

   ```bash
   node getExamples.js
   ```

-3. The file `examples.txt` should be updated with current intent examples.
+3. The file `examples.txt` should be updated with current intent and entity examples.

 ### Use Speech to Text Service
 Copy the credentials (`username` and `password`) from your Speech to Text service into the `testSTTcustom.py` script (lines 21 and 22).
 Save your changes in this file.

 ### Train the Speech to Text Service
 1. Make sure to still be in the corect directory.

   ```bash
   cd ./STTtraining
   ```

 2. Then run the script:

   ```bash
   python testSTTcustom.py
   ```